nus-cs2113-AY2223S1/ip/docs/README.md

 ### `save` - save into a file
 The program will automatically save data into "data/duke.txt" when changes are made.
 No message will be displayed unless an error occur.

+### `create` - create a file
+The program will automatically create a file when the file at the path "data/duke.txt" doesn't exist.